HaylzRandom/mini-js-projects/projects/notes-app/README.md

-# 3D Background Boxes
+# Notes App

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project of a todo app that you can create notes

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a todo app that a user can add notes, edit notes, delete notes and they will be saved into local storage for use later

 ## Tech Stack